This post is part of a series outlining what we did to correct numerous structural problems in our house.

 No job too big, no job too small (well, this one was…)

-Our architect drew up some quick plans for extending the roof.
-Finding someone to actually do the work proved to be difficult.
+In 2011, our architect drew up some quick plans for extending the roof.
+This would allow for soffit vents for proper ventilation, and would also offer some protection from the elements.
+However, finding someone to actually do the work proved to be difficult.
 The job was too small for construction contractors, and a lot of roofing companies don’t do framing.
-After much searching, we were finally able to hire a roofing and siding company to do the work.
+After much searching, we were finally able to hire a roofing and siding company willing take on the project

 The Back Dormer: Repairing water damage and fixing framing problems